-- 1. Follow Section 2.3.1.
+1. Follow Section 2.3.1.
 "Define the Inspection Lot" to determine which "Category A" sampling plan to use; select a random sample.

-The steps noted with an () are required if there is paint adhering to the lid and it cannot be removed by scraping into the can. - 2.
-Determine the gross weight of these packages and record in Column 2 of the "Example Worksheet for Possible Violation in Checking Paint" worksheet. (in this section). - 3.
+Note: The sample containers shall be identically labeled as to the volume, brand, commodity, color, and lot.
+The steps noted with an () are required if there is paint adhering to the lid and it cannot be removed by scraping into the container.

+- 2. Determine the gross weight of these containers and record in Column 2 of the "Example Worksheet for Determing Possible Violation in Checking Paint" (in this section).
+Select and test the containers in order of the lightest to the heaviest. - 3.
 Record the labeled volume of the first tare sample package in Column 1 of the worksheet.
-Use a circular metal disk to eliminate can "sag" and remove the lid.
-If paint clings to the lid of the container, scrape it off with a spatula. - 4.
-If paint that adheres to the lid cannot be completely removed by scraping the paint into the can, determine the weight of the lid plus any adhering paint.
+Place the container on a level surface and use a circular (or appropriately shaped) metal or other solid disk to eliminate deflection in the bottom of the container and remove the lid.
+If paint clings to the lid of the container, scrape it off with a spatula and place back into the container. - 4.
+If paint that adheres to the lid cannot be completely removed then by scraping the paint into the container, determine the weight of the lid plus any adhering paint.
 Clean (dry) the paint lid with solvent and weigh again.
 Subtract the clean (dry) lid weight from the lid weight with paint (wet) to determine the weight of the paint adhering to the lid.
 Record this weight in Column 3. - 5.
-Place the spanning bar and depth gage across the top of the paint can.
-Mark the location of the spanning bar on the rim of the paint container.
-Measure the distance to the liquid level at the center of the container to the nearest 20 μ m (0.02 mm) (0.001 in).
-Record the distance in Column 4.

-- 6. Empty and clean the sample container and lid with solvent; dry and weigh the container and lid.
+Place the spanning bar and depth gage across the top center of the container.
+Mark the location of the spanning bar on the rim of the container.
+Lower the depth gage rod until the point touches the paint surface and lock the rod adjustment. - 6.
+Empty and clean the sample container and lid with solvent; dry and weigh the container and lid.
 Record the tare weight in Column 5. - 7.
 Set up the container in the same manner as in Step 3. - 8.
 Place the spanning bar at the same location on the rim of the paint container as marked in Step 5.
 With the depth gage set as described in Step 5, deliver water into the container in known amounts until the water reaches the same level occupied by the paint as indicated by the depth gage.
 Record this volume of water (in mL or fl oz) in Column 6 of the worksheet.
 This is the volume occupied by the paint in the container.
 Follow Steps 9a, 10a, and 11a if scraping does not remove the paint from the lid.
-In order to determine if gravimetric testing can be used to test the other packages in the sample, follow only Steps 9, 10, and 11 when no paint adheres to the lid. - 9.
+To determine if gravimetric testing can be used to test the other containers in the sample, follow only Steps 9, 10, and 11 when no paint adheres to the lid. - 9.
 Subtract the weight of the container (Column 5) from the gross weight (Column 2) to arrive at the net weight of paint in the selected container.
-Record the net weight in Column 7 of the worksheet. - 9a.
+Record the net weight in Column 7 of the worksheet.

+- 9a.
 Subtract the weight of the container (Column 5) and the weight of product on the lid (Column 3) from the gross weight (Column 2) to arrive at the net weight of paint in the container.
 Record in Column 7 (excluding the weight of the paint on the lid). - 10.
-Calculate the weight of the labeled volume of paint (for the first package opened for tare).
+Calculate the weight of the labeled volume of paint (for the first container opened for tare).

-'''

 net weight (Column 7) × labeled volume (Column 1) ÷ volume of paint in can (Column 6)

-'''